RoblabWh/argus/README.md

 **installation and setup**

-1. Docker nneds to be installed
+1. Docker needs to be installed (install nvidia-docker)
-2. clone complete repo (branch)
+2. clone complete repo (branch) (make sure to use --recursivce)
 4. run  ```./argus.sh up --build```
     - a local .env file will be created during the first launch (or always when the .env is missing), based on env.example
     - the ip adress of the backend will be set automatically (needed acess over the network) - the ip can be updated autoamtically on start by setting ```--refresh-ip```